k-nuth/c-api/README.md

 > Multi-Cryptocurrency _C Programming Language_ API.

-*Bitprim C-API* is a library written in the _C Programming Language_ that exposes an API that allows you to access programmatically to all of the *Bitprim* node features:
+*Bitprim C-API* is a library written in the _C Programming Language_ which exposes an API that allows you to programmatically access all of the *Bitprim* node features:
   * Wallet
   * Mining
   * Full blockchain